-Launched in November 2011 and funded by a United States Department of Justice Community Oriented Policing Services (COPS) grant, the Child Sexual Predator Project is an initiative of the Northwestern District Attorney's Office which seeks to protect children from sexual predators by:
+Launched in November 2011, the Child Sexual Predator Project is an initiative of the Northwestern District Attorney's Office which seeks to protect children from sexual predators by:

 - establishing and maintaining a computer forensics laboratory within the district to examine digital media for evidence of child pornography and other predatory behaviors;